DeathBoxes/DeathBoxes/README.md

 **No Man-in-the-Middle Monkey-Business**

 Building your DeathBox is a wholly client-side process, that's to say it happens on your computer.
-Once your browser has finished loading this page – which includes the HTML, five JavaScript files, a stylesheet, a couple of fonts and favicons (the small icon on the browser's tab) and the logo image (for a total of 12 items, or 13 if the logo is cached) – there are no more HTTP requests.
+Once your browser has finished loading the application – which includes the HTML, five JavaScript files, a stylesheet, a couple of fonts and favicons (the small icon on the browser's tab) and the logo image (for a total of 12 items, or 13 if the logo is cached) – there are no more HTTP requests.
 Zero.

 The HTML form itself has no action defined, so it literally doesn't submit anything at all (including uploads).
 The application takes your form responses, compiles and encrypts them into a file, then prompts you to download it.
 The browser's memory is then cleared and the form is reset.